inverse/personal-site/_posts/2020-05-23-flashing-custom-firmware-with-tuya-convert.md

 ## Flashing the device

-Tuya-Convert comes packages with [Tasmota][6] or [Espurna][7] but you can also use a different firmware to what is provided.
+Tuya-Convert comes packages with [Tasmota][6] or [Espurna][7] but you can also use a different firmware which is explained during the flashing process.
+This is started by executing:

-Once the previous step has finished you can now start the flashing process by executing:

 ```bash
 ./start_flash.sh